Meeting Urgent Needs in Ukraine

 Strengthening Local Governance and Citizen Engagement

 Since 2016, Global Communities has led an international consortium of organizations in Ukraine to implement a $67 million decentralization program that improves the ability of 100 local governments across all regions of Ukraine to identify and support the needs of their community, with a focus on promoting gender equality, women’s empowerment and enhancing economic sustainability.
 Through this work, our team has developed close relationships with local governments and civil society organizations.
 Ahead of the war that came to Ukraine in early 2022, Global Communities worked to promote good governance and citizen engagement in 100 communities, reaching tens of thousands of residents.
 We supported local initiatives ranging from environmental cleanups and infrastructure development to job training and youth empowerment.

 Combatting Corruption at the Community Level

-The Ukrainian Communities Countering Corruption Together project, supported by the U.S. Department of State, Bureau of Democracy, Human Rights and Labor, aims to reduce corruption at the community level, with a focus on enabling improved services in healthcare and education as the two key sectors of citizen concern in the incidence and prevalence of corruption.
-Working with 19 Consolidated Communities in 13 Oblasts, the project’s approach is based on the idea that rather than creating more bureaucracy and red tape, anti-corruption tools should be integrated directly into existing structures for efficiency and efficacy.
-Under this project, communities have developed and launched anti-corruption programs and tools such as public councils and citizen budgets to increase transparency, openness, and accessibility between government and citizens.
+The Ukrainian Communities Countering Corruption Together project, supported by the U.S. Department of State, Bureau of Democracy, Human Rights and Labor, aimed to reduce corruption at the community level, with a focus on enabling improved services in the health care and education sectors, in 20 communities across Ukraine.
+The project’s approach was based on the idea that rather than creating more bureaucracy and red tape, anti-corruption tools should be integrated directly into existing structures for efficiency and efficacy.
+Under this project, communities adopted 39 anti-corruption tools, developed 39 citizen budgets and established 53 supervisory boards at educational and health care institutions to increase transparency, openness and accessibility between government and citizens.
 Participating communities also developed methodology for monitoring the level of transparency and efficient use of public funds in the health care and education sectors and developed one budget simulator and one public “School Advisors” platform, among other accomplishments.